slchorne/apibrowser/README.md

 ## WAPI, PAPI, RESTful, what's the difference?

 NIOS has 2 APIs.
-There is the legacy perl based API, also known as the PAIP (for Perl API), and there is the newer RESTful API, known as the WAPI (for Web API).
+There is the legacy perl based API, also known as the PAPI (for Perl API), and there is the newer RESTful API, known as the WAPI (for Web API).
 We're dealing with the WAPI in this document.

 ## Instant gratification